 The general plant shape of indica marijuana is actually pretty similar to that of an evergreen tree, with its branches starting from a point at the top and becoming denser as they reach the bottom.
 The usable plant material typically begins flourishing almost at the root of the stalk, with not much space from the bottom of the plant to the top of the soil.
 Additionally, indica buds tend to be thicker and heartier than sativas, producing incredibly high-yielding colas and flowers.

 The easiest way to recognize an indica strain?
-By its fat, wide and flat leaf shape.
+By its fat, wide, and flat-leaf shape.
 Compared to a sativa’s leaves, the indica typically has the same pattern but it seems almost as if the leaves have swollen to double – if not triple – their usual (sativa) width.
-You might think of sativas as a stereotypical basketball player (tall, lanky, and thin), and Indicas as football running backs (short, stocky, and super tough).
+You might think of sativas as a stereotypical basketball player (tall, lanky, and thin), and indicas as football running backs (short, stocky, and super tough).

 Indica vs. Sativa Marijuana: How Do They Affect Patients Differently?

+Many people now use cannabis daily to manage medical symptoms.
 Particularly now that cannabis has gained more widespread legalization as a medicine, more reliable and consistent reports are starting to emerge in terms of the actual therapeutic effects of each strain.
 It used to be generally regarded that sativas were good as mood-lifting, energizing strains while indicas were good for sleep and sedation.
 While this largely remains the case, we now know that the effects are much more complex than this.
 Let’s take a look at some of the most prominent medical effects of indica vs sativa marijuana strains.

 Medical Effects of Sativa Strains